uialchemist/handbook/who-does-what.md

 Below you'll find a list of the major groups and teams within the company.

+## Teams
+We have five teams at Florence, all sharing the overarching company goal of matching nurses with shifts.

+1. Exec Team - co-founders working on company direction and operations
+2. Product Team - developers and designers working on building and improving the digital products
+3. Marketing Team - working on user acquisition and PR
+4. Client Team - working on client onboarding and retention
+5. Customer Success Team - working on nurse onboarding and retention

 ### Exec Team

 **Charles Armitage** (Co-Founder and Managing Director) manages the day-to-day operations of the company.
 He heads up the Client team.
 Charles is often the best person to tap first when you don't know who to talk to about a problem within the organisation.